Skip to main content

 New Jersey Child Visitation Laws

-When families are torn apart by divorce, life still goes on and children typically benefit from spending time with both parents whenever possible.
-New Jersey has laws and processes in place for visitation -- referred to as "parenting time" by the courts -- as do other states; in fact, the state constitution protects non-custodial parents' right to visit their children.
-Child visitation is essential for maintaining the bonds between the noncustodial parent and their child, as long as it's in the best interests of the child.
+When families are torn apart by divorce, children typically benefit from spending time with both parents whenever possible.
+New Jersey has laws and processes in place for place for visitation, which the courts refer to as "parenting time."
+The state constitution protects non-custodial parents’ right to visit their children.
+Child visitation is essential for maintaining the bonds between the non-custodial parent and their child, as long as it’s in the best interests of the child.

 Overview of New Jersey Child Visitation Laws and Procedures

-You'll do what it takes to make sure you and your child have time together, but reading the dense language of state codes may not necessarily be your strong suit.
-That is why we've provided the following summary of New Jersey's visitation laws and processes in the table below, in a clear, no-nonsense format.
+You’ll do what it takes to make sure you and your child have time together.
+However, reading the dense language of state codes may not necessarily be your strong suit.
+That is why we’ve provided the following summary of New Jersey’s visitation laws and processes in the table below.

 New Jersey Statutes: